javers/javers.github.io/documentation/configuration/index.md

 There are three ways to map a class:

-1. explicitly, by JPA or JaVers annotations, see [table below](#supported-annotations)
-1. explicitly, by <tt>JaversBuilder</tt> methods :
+1. explicitly, by the <tt>JaversBuilder</tt> methods :
     * [`JaversBuilder.registerEntity(Class<?> entityClass)`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerEntity-java.lang.Class-), @ID annotation is pointing to id-property
     * [`JaversBuilder.registerEntity(Class<?> entityClass, String idPropertyName)`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerEntity-java.lang.Class-java.lang.String-), id-property given by name
     * [`JaversBuilder.registerValueObject(Class<?> valueObjectClass)`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerValueObject-java.lang.Class-)
     * [`JaversBuilder.registerValue(Class<?> valueClass)`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerValue-java.lang.Class-)
+1. implicitly, by annotations (JPA, JaVers or others), see [table below](#supported-annotations)
-1. implicitly, using type inferring algorithm based on class inheritance hierarchy.
+1. implicitly, using type inferring algorithm based on a class inheritance hierarchy.
    JaVers **propagates** the class mapping down to the inheritance hierarchy.
-   If a class is not explicitly mapped, JaVers maps it the same as its nearest supertype (superclass or interface).
+   If a class is not mapped (by the method 1 or 2), JaVers maps this class the same as its nearest supertype (superclass or interface).

 Mapping hints: